mathjax/MathJax-docs/options/input/tex.rst

    This array lists the names of the packages that should be initialized by the TeX input processor.
 The :ref:`input/tex
-   <tex-input>` and :ref:`input/tex-full <tex-input>` components
+   <tex-input>` and :ref:`input/tex-base <tex-input>` components
    automatically add to this list the packages that they load.
-If you explicitly load addition tex extensions, you should add them to this list.
+If you explicitly load additional tex extensions, you should add them to this list.
 For example:

    .. code-block:: javascript